 If you’re interested in drug-free alternatives to medication or are looking for ways to complement your current treatment plan, Deep TMS can be a safe and effective option for you.
 It uses electromagnetic fields that penetrate deep into the brain to spur and stimulate brain activity.

-To learn more about Deep TMS or to see if it’s right for you, contact Colorado Recovery Solutions today and schedule an appointment with Dr. Ashley Johnson.
+To learn more about Deep TMS or to see if psychiatry services in colorado springs is right for you, contact Colorado Recovery Solutions today and schedule an appointment with Dr. Ashley Johnson.
 Together, we can help you find peace in your life and help you overcome those terrible anxiety disorder symptoms.